 - ½ teaspoon almond extract

-- Prepare your favorite pie crust, or as shown here.
-Divide the dough in half and wrap with plastic wrap.
+- Divide the dough into 2 equal parts and wrap each dough ball with a plastic wrap.
 Refrigerate for at least 1 hour.

-- Roll out one half into a 10 to 11-inch circle on a floured surface.
-Transfer onto 9-inch pie dish.
-Refrigerate the crust in the pan while making the filling.
+- Roll out each dough into a 10 to 11-inch circle on a floured surface.
+Transfer one crust onto 9-inch pie dish.
+Refrigerate the prepared pie dish and top crust while making the filling.